 Tuesday to Thursday, June 13th-15th: workshop

-Friday, June 16th: hackathon (to be confirmed)
+Friday, June 16th: hackathon

-The workshop is intended for astronomers and scientists developing astronomical image processing algorithms and software, people in charge of the data processing and data management for large surveys, as well as computer scientists involved in these projects.
+The workshop was intended for astronomers and scientists developing astronomical image processing algorithms and software, people in charge of the data processing and data management for large surveys, as well as computer scientists involved in these projects.

 - Pushing the frontiers in astrometry and photometry